fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 ### Other operations

-Let's add the missing functionality to our application, i.e. deleting and updating an individual note.
+Let's add some missing functionality to our application, including deleting and updating an individual note.

 The easiest way to delete a note from the database is with the [findByIdAndRemove](https://mongoosejs.com/docs/api.html#model_Model.findByIdAndRemove) method: